pace-neutrons/Euphonic/doc/source/index.rst

 To get the latest unreleased version, clone the Git repository at ``https://github.com/pace-neutrons/Euphonic`` and cd into the top directory containing the ``setup.py`` script.
-To install with the optional Matplotlib dependency use:
+To install with the optional Matplotlib dependency for plotting and pyyaml/h5py dependencies for reading Phonopy files use:

 .. code-block:: bash

-    pip install .[matplotlib]
+    pip install .[matplotlib,phonopy_reader]

-If you only require the interpolation functionality, and don't need any of the Matplotlib plotting routines just use:
+If you don't require plotting or reading of Phonopy files, just use:

 .. code-block:: bash